sebrast/academic-kickstart/content/authors/admin/_index.md

 My research interests include macroeconomics, monetary policy, applied macroeconometrics and inflation expectations.

-\textbf{I will be on the 2021/2022 job market and available for interviews at the EJM and ASSA meetings.}
+I will be on the 2021/2022 job market and available for interviews at the EJM and ASSA meetings.